Policy on Research Misconduct and Procedures for Responding to Allegations of Research

 ii.
 Had the opportunity to maintain the records but did not do so, or

 iii.
 Maintained the records and failed to produce them in a timely manner, or

 d.
-The respondent has the burden of going forward with and proving by a preponderance of the evidence any mitigating factors that are relevant to a decision to impose administrative sanctions following a research misconduct proceeding.
+The Respondent has the burden of proof going forward with and proving by a Preponderance of the Evidence any mitigating factors that are relevant to a decision to impose administrative sanctions following a finding of Research Misconduct.

 b.
 If applicable, describe and document the support, including, for example, any grant numbers, grant applications, contracts, and publications listing such support;

 c.
-Describe the specific allegations of research misconduct for consideration in the investigation;
+Describe the specific Allegation for consideration in the Investigation;

 d.
 Identify and summarize the research records and evidence reviewed, and identify any evidence taken into custody but not reviewed;